 If the underlying permissionless blockchain technology may indeed be decentralized, in order to take advantage of its possibilities, 2 layer products have to be built so that users could trade, lend, borrow, pay, transfer funds, etc easily.
 These products are known as DApps.
 In theory, everyone could build a DApp by writing code compatible with the given blockchain protocol.
 But in practice, one has to be very naive to believe that writing code for a DApp to solve the inefficiencies in the financial system is something within the capabilities of an average unbanked person.

-Decentralized finance is a truly revolutionary approach to how the whole system of exchange of any object of value should work globally.
+Now you probably have a much better idea of what is decentralized finance.
+DeFi is a truly revolutionary approach to how the whole system of exchange of any object of value should work globally.
 The rationale behind this is based on very noble and advanced thinking, backed by the technology that can turn such ideas into reality in the near future.
-However, it’s quite difficult if not impossible to build something radically new in complete isolation from the old, otherwise it’s a utopia.
+However, it’s quite difficult if not impossible to build something radically new in complete isolation from the old, otherwise, it’s a utopia.
 At Lykke, our mission is to bridge traditional finance with the newest technology by radical tokenization of any asset in complete compliance with the existing regulations.